flux-framework/rfc/spec_13.rst

 -  PMI_ERR_INVALID_LENGTH - invalid length argument

 -  PMI_FAIL - get failed

+Notes:

+-  A key that is part of the ``PMI_`` reserved namespace that is not found is not treated an error.
+Instead, an empty string is returned for the value.

 .. function:: int PMI_KVS_Get_my_name (char kvsname[], int length)
 .. function:: int PMI_Get_kvs_domain_id (char kvsname[], int length)